 Surprisingly, only six people have been recorded to have died from the Great Fire of London.
 However, there are no records of the deaths of working-class people.
 Therefore, the death toll is very likely to be significantly higher.

 8. The fire led to big changes in building regulations.

 After the blaze, the city was built with brick and stone instead of wood, and legal reforms were introduced.
 Some believe that the Great Fire was an important key that spurred long-lasting improvements which made London the city it is today.

 9. The fire came hot on the heels of the plague.

 The Great Fire had unfortunate timing, as the city was still recovering from the last outbreak of plague, which claimed over 15% of the city’s population.

 10. There’s a famous monument recognizing this tragic event in London’s history.

 To commemorate the Great Fire, a monument was built.
 It’s a Doric column and is located near London Bridge.
 It’s simply known as ‘The Monument’.

-Do you know any interesting facts about the Great Fire of London that we’ve missed?
-Share them with us in the comments section below!
+Do you know any fun facts about The Great Fire of London?
+Share them in the comments below!